sis00337/Pycharm-For-Dummies/docs/configuration.md

 2. Check the result of the execution.

     ![Run-your-py-file-2](https://github.com/sis00337/Pycharm-For-Dummies/blob/gh-pages/assets/images/15.after_run.png?raw=true "Run your py file 2")

+Success!
+You have executed your Python code.

+---

 Congratulations!!!
 You successfully finished setting up your PyCharm.